simbricks/simbricks-examples/hwaccel-class-project/README.md

 ### Manually running container
 Note that devcontainers cli goes quite a bit beyond just `docker run`.
-Instead this will set up a user with a correct UID for a user in the container matching yours, mount the worspace directory in the container, and run additional initialization commands.
+Instead this will set up a user with a correct UID for a user in the container matching yours, mount the workspace directory in the container, and run additional initialization commands.
 If you are masochistic enough you can in principle do this manually as well, but this is at your own risk. ;-)